The liver is a metabolically complex organ. Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions:

 Despite necrosis, the liver can regenerate itself.
 Even extensive necrosis can resolve completely (eg, in acute viral hepatitis).
 Incomplete regeneration and fibrosis Hepatic Fibrosis Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
 The extracellular matrix is overproduced, degraded deficiently, or both.
 The trigger... read more , however, may result from injury that bridges entire lobules or from less pronounced but ongoing damage.

 Specific diseases preferentially affect certain hepatobiliary structures or functions (eg, acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more is primarily manifested by damage to hepatocytes or hepatocellular injury; primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC; formerly known as primary biliary cirrhosis) is an autoimmune liver disorder characterized by the progressive destruction of intrahepatic bile ducts, leading... read more , by impairment of biliary secretion; and cirrhosis, by liver fibrosis and resultant portal venous hypertension).
 The part of the hepatobiliary system affected determines the symptoms, signs, and laboratory abnormalities (see testing for hepatic and biliary disorders Laboratory Tests of the Liver and Gallbladder Laboratory tests are generally effective for the following: Detecting hepatic dysfunction Assessing the severity of liver injury Monitoring the course of liver diseases and the response to treatment... read more ).
 Some disorders (eg, severe alcohol-related liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to have... read more ) affect multiple liver structures, resulting in a combination of patterns of symptoms, signs, and laboratory abnormalities.
+According to a survey using the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) definition of alcohol... read more ) affect multiple liver structures, resulting in a combination of patterns of symptoms, signs, and laboratory abnormalities.

 The prognosis of serious complications is worse in older adults, who are less able to recover from severe physiologic stresses and to tolerate toxic accumulations.